Gimme Dat (song)

-"Gimme Dat" is a song by Ayra Starr and Wizkid released on 25 April 2025 through Mavin Records and Republic Records.
-It samples Mary J. Blige and Wyclef Jean’s 2000 classic "911".
+"Gimme Dat" is a song by Ayra Starr and Wizkid, released on 25 April 2025 through Mavin Records and Republic Records.
+Sampling Mary J. Blige and Wyclef Jean's 2000 single "911", the song marks Ayra Starr and Wizkid's second collaboration together.
+The song was later included on the track list of Starr's third album, Starr Girl (2026).